Javaris Crittenton

 Javaris Cortez Crittenton (born December 31, 1987) is an American former professional basketball player.
 During his four year career, Crittenton played for the Los Angeles Lakers, Memphis Grizzlies, and Washington Wizards of the National Basketball Association (NBA), the Zhejiang Lions of the Chinese Basketball Association, and the Dakota Wizards of the NBA D-League.
 He was previously the starting point guard for the Georgia Tech men's basketball team.
 On August 26, 2011, Crittenton was charged with the murder of Jullian Jones, a 22-year-old mother of four.
-After pleading guilty to manslaughter in 2015, he was sentenced to 23 years in prison.
+After pleading guilty to manslaughter in 2015, he was sentenced to 23 years in prison, though it was later reduced to 10 years.
+He was released from prison on April 21, 2023.

-Early life and high school
+Early life

 Crittenton was born to Sonya Dixon in Atlanta, Georgia.
-He attended Southwest Atlanta Christian Academy, where, as a high school sophomore, he played alongside Dwight Howard.
+He attended Southwest Atlanta Christian Academy, where, as a high school sophomore, he played alongside Dwight Howard, who was a senior at the time.
 Crittenton and Howard led Southwest Atlanta to victory in the GHSA class A state championship that season.
 As a junior, in 2005, Crittenton averaged 28.4 points, 7.5 assists, and 8.2 rebounds.
 He once again led Southwest Atlanta to the GHSA class A state finals, where they lost to powerhouse Randolph-Clay.
 As a senior, Crittenton averaged 29 points, 9 assists and 7 rebounds, and led Southwest Atlanta to the GHSA class A semi-finals against Randolph-Clay.
 After dismissing Randolph-Clay they headed to the championship game once again.
 This time they were successful in beating rivals Whitefield Academy to become state champions.
 Following the season he was named a McDonald's All American.
 He was also named Mr. Georgia Basketball by The Atlanta Journal-Constitution.
 Crittenton carried a 3.5 GPA in high school, and was a member of the Future Business Leaders of America and the Senior Beta Club.

-College
+College career

 While at Georgia Tech, Crittenton excelled and was considered a team leader, a rare accolade for a freshman.
 Tech coach Paul Hewitt urged Crittenton to take over a leadership role on the team after his play in several games in February 2007.
 He recorded a career high of 29 points in a February 13 game against Florida State.
 After a single season, he left school to go pro.

 Professional career

 Los Angeles Lakers (2007–2008)

-Crittenton was drafted with the 19th pick in the first round of the 2007 NBA Draft by the Los Angeles Lakers.
+Crittenton was drafted with the 19th pick in the first round of the 2007 NBA draft by the Los Angeles Lakers.
 During an NBA Summer League game on July 8, 2007, he had 18 points, including a game winning jump-shot with 1.6 seconds left in the game.
 In the Lakers' first preseason game against the Golden State Warriors in Honolulu, Crittenton had 18 points along with one assist in a 111–110 loss.